El Wak, Somalia: Etymology

-The place name "CeelWaaq" literally translates as "God's well".
-In the Afro-Asiatic Somali language, the word Ceel means "well" and the word Waaq comes from Waaq, an archaic Somali term for God.
+The place name Ceelwaaq literally translates as 'God's well'.
+In the Afro-Asiatic Somali language, the word ceel means 'well', and waaq is an archaic Somali term for 'God'.

 Location

 El Wak is situated in the El Wak District.
 It is bordered by the Bardera and Garbaharey districts on the east, and the Somali-inhabited North Eastern Province to the west.